Jerry Rescue

 The Jerry Rescue occurred on October 1, 1851, and involved the public rescue of a fugitive slave who had been arrested the same day in Syracuse, New York, during the anti-slavery Liberty Party's state convention.
-The escaped slave was William Henry, a 40-year-old cooper from Missouri who called himself "Jerry."
+The escaped slave was William Henry, a 40-year-old cooper from Missouri whose slave name was "Jerry."

 Background

 New York was sympathetic to slaves because it was a free state, and a number of abolitionists lived in the area.
 Syracuse became an active center for the abolitionist movement due in large part to the influence of Gerrit Smith, from Madison County, and a group allied with him, mostly associated with the Unitarian Church and their pastor, Reverend Samuel May, in Syracuse, as well as Quakers in nearby Skaneateles, supported by abolitionists in many other religious congregations.
 Other prominent abolitionists from the area were Frederick Douglass, Matilda Joslyn Gage, John W. Jones, William Marks and Harriet Tubman.
 Prior to the Civil War, due to the work of Reverend Jermain Wesley Loguen (a fugitive slave himself) and others in defiance of federal law, Syracuse became known as the "great central depot on the Underground Railroad."
 Its central location meant that many slaves passed through while traveling to freedom in Canada.

 In 1850, the Fugitive Slave Act was passed by the United States Congress.
 W. Freeman Galpin wrote in the journal New York History that passage of the law "touched Syracuse to the quick".
 Prominent abolitionists in Syracuse joined in protest of the law, including Samuel May.
 May organised two protests of the law in October.
 An event in January 1851 featured George Thompson, a British abolitionist, as a speaker.
 In May, the American Anti-Slavery Society held a meeting in Syracuse, which was attended by William Lloyd Garrison.

 On May 26, Secretary of State Daniel Webster visited the city.
 He spoke at Frazee Hall for two hours and warned that the Fugitive Slave Law would be enforced even "here in Syracuse in the midst of the next Anti-Slavery Convention, if the occasion shall arise."